RasaHQ/helm-charts/examples/rasa-bot/README.md

 # Using Rasa X/Enterprise deployed in the same namespace as a configuration endpoint

-You can use Rasa X/Enterprise as a configuration endpoint if it is deployed in the same Kubernetes cluster as Rasa Bot.
+You can use Rasa X/Enterprise as a configuration endpoint if it is deployed in the same Kubernetes cluster as Rasa.

 (Note: Rasa X/Enterprise will return credentials and endpoints with reference to cluster-internal service addresses, which are not accessible outside that namespace.
 Therefore you cannot use and externally running Rasa X/Enterprise instance as a configuration endpoint.)